Manak-hash/ToDo-APP/README.md

 ## Acknowledgments
 - **SortableJS:** For providing the drag and drop functionality.
+- **Font Awesome:** For providing the icons used in the application.
 - **Google Fonts:** For the font used in the application.

 ## Future Enhancements